 The Basics

 SCOBY stands for Symbiotic Colony of Bacteria and Yeast.
 The bacteria and yeasts work together to ferment sweet tea, resulting in a delicious, probiotic beverage called kombucha.
-Learn how to brew it here.
+Learn how to make kombucha here.

-Technically, you can’t see the SCOBY with the naked eye, the colony of bacteria and yeast are microscopic.
-What you can see is a nonliving cellulose by-product of the kombucha fermentation – the pellicle, which is commonly called the SCOBY.
-The SCOBY pellicle looks like a cream-colored, silicon pancake.
+A SCOBY consists of liquid starter tea and a pellicle.
+The pellicle, which is nearly always called simply the SCOBY is a cream-colored cellulose mat or pancake-looking disc.
 The size and shape depend on the brewing container as they grow on the entire surface of the sweet tea.

-What has become the “face” of the SCOBY is actually just layers of cellulose formed by bacteria during fermentation.
+What has become the “face” of the SCOBY is layers of cellulose formed by bacteria during fermentation.
 Within those cellulose layers (and starter tea) are the billions of microscopic organisms that actually make up the SCOBY.
+See more here in our post on What is a Scoby?

 Starter tea is simply matured kombucha.
-It helps introduce microbes to a fresh batch of sweet tea as well as lower initial the pH to a safe level.
+It helps introduce microbes to a fresh batch of sweet tea as well as lower the initial pH to a safe level.
+See our complete post here on kombucha pH and What is kombucha starter tea?

 The pH scale is a measurement of acidity ranging from 0-14, where 0 is very acidic and 14 is very alkaline.